Skip to main content Skip to footer

 IPv4 and IPv6 use different addressing formats to generate IP addresses: 32-bit for IPv4 and 128-bit for IPv6.
 IPv6 was developed to keep pace with the growing number of Internet-capable devices, which IPv4 could no longer keep up with.
 While IPv4 could provide over 4 billion unique addresses, IPv6 is capable of generating 340 undecillion, or 340 trillion trillion trillion addresses.

 IP addresses also come in static and dynamic variants.
 A static, or dedicated IP address, is fixed and does not change.
 These are primarily used by businesses that operate servers with a constant presence on the Internet or need to guarantee constant uptime.
-Industrial computers and tablets are other common users of static IP addresses.
+Industrial panel PCs and tablets are other common users of static IP addresses.

 As their name implies, dynamic IP addresses change regularly.
 This can be done at timed intervals, such as every 24 hours or every time a user logs into the service.
 A dynamic IP address is assigned to the device by Internet service providers and is commonly used by households and private consumers.